Meepo39-1/Anti-Confirmation-Bias-Recommendation-System/README.md

 Notes:
  * You can write any values( like 0.2,-0.7...etc) as long as it is between -1, and 1.
 Above there are just some intuitive explanations of what those numerical value are supposed to mean
  * You **don't** have to agree with the ideas presented in the post or comment section.
 Same for liking them.
 Even if they are blatantly false.
 All that matters is that your brain was challenged to see things in a new light.
  * In case it wasn't clear from the wording.
 The difference between a 0.5 and 1 rating isn't linear.
 Meaning that your standards for a 1 rating should be really high.
-Think that you need to be exposed to 3+ new ways of seeing things to approach such a rating.
+Think that the recommendations should expose you to 3+ new ways of seeing things to approach such a rating.
 Same for the negative ratings.

 ## How can I test it?
 If you're feeling brave you can clone this repo locally and follow the steps from "setup instructions.txt".